Legacy of conflict in Northern Uganda: To Forget or to Remember?

-While Northern Uganda is on the path to recovery after nearly three decades of war that led to lots of destructions, there is urgent need to document the events surrounding the conflict.
+While Northern Uganda is on the path to recovery after nearly three decades of war that led to lots of destructions, the ...

 By Nono Francis